JamesClarke7283/SoloKV/README.md

 SoloKV simplifies data storage and retrieval with the following key features:

-- `new`: Instantiates a new database connection, automatically detecting whether to inherit data from an existing file or to create a new database file.
+- `open`: Instantiates a new database connection, automatically detecting whether to inherit data from an existing file or to create a new database file.
 - `keys`: Provides a list of all keys in the database, making it easy to overview the stored data.
 - `get`: Obtains the value associated with a specific key, enabling precise data retrieval operations.
-- `put`: Allows for the insertion or update of a key-value pair.
+- `set`: Allows for the insertion or update of a key-value pair.
 Utilizing this function without specifying a value effectively deletes the key-value pair, offering a simple method for data management.
-- `exists`: Verifies the existence of a key within the database, facilitating checks before data retrieval or modification.

 ## Design Philosophy